privacy-scaling-explorations/zkevm-specs/specs/mpt-proof.md

 For this reason, in C row, we do not put key into `s_rlp1`, `s_rlp2`, and `s_advices`, we just put hash of C underlying branch in `c_advices`.

-But we do not leave `s_rlp1, s_rlp2, s_advices` empty in C row, we store additional witness for nibbles there because nibbles are compressed in bytes and it makes it difficult to decompress back into nibbles without any helper witnesses.
+But we do not leave `s_rlp1, s_rlp2, s_advices` empty in C row, we store additional witness for nibbles there because nibbles are compressed into bytes and it is difficult to decompress back into nibbles without any helper witnesses.
+This is not needed in all cases though, as we will see below.

 Thus, the two extension rows look like: